 The "Fairy Dust" Problem in Pet Food

 Picture a bag full of promises: shiny blueberries flash across the front.
-Yet over there, in real life, the scoop holds almost none at all.
+Yet over there, in real life, the sachet holds almost none at all.
 Some companies play by loose rules, tossing in tiny bits so checkboxes stay marked.
 That number gets printed on the label, even if the berry hardly ever sees daylight.

 Heat can break down the active compounds found in berries, so results vary when making kibble.
 Because cooking alters natural nutrients, using raw or chilled berries on food might preserve more value.
 Some animal supplements include verified concentrations that could help deliver what plants intend.